-7.2 Shared Work Directory
+8.2 Shared Work Directory

-We recommend that you put the QuartzDesk web application work directory, described in chapter 0, on a shared drive and make this work directory available to all cluster members.
-Not only does this make application and configuration upgrading easier, it is actually requited by all "Save" (for example, Save Log, Save Chart etc.) actions provided by the QuartzDesk web application GUI.
-These actions trigger two subsequent HTTP requests where the first request prepares the data and stores it in the WORK_DIR/tmp directory and the second request downloads the data and makes the browser open the Save As dialog.
+We recommend that you put the QuartzDesk Web Application work directory, described in 4.6, on a shared drive and make this work directory available to all cluster members.
+Not only does this make application and configuration upgrading easier, it is actually requited by all "Save" (for example, Save Log, Save Chart etc.) actions provided by the QuartzDesk Web Application's GUI.
+These actions trigger two subsequent HTTP requests where the first request prepares the data and stores it in the $WORK_DIR/tmp$ directory and the second request downloads the data and makes the browser open the Save As dialog.

-During a fail-over or if the session affinity is not enabled, it can easily happen that the first request is handled by cluster member A and the second request is handled by cluster member B. If A and B are not configured to use the same $\mathtt{WORK_DIR/tmp}$ directory, then B will fail to serve the data prepared by A during the preceding request because the data will not be found.
+During a fail-over or if the session affinity is not enabled, it can easily happen that the first request is handled by cluster member A and the second request is handled by cluster member B. If A and B are not configured to use the same $\mathtt{WORK_DIR}/\mathtt{tmp}$ directory, then B will fail to serve the data prepared by A during the preceding request because the data will not be found.

-7.3 Logging Configuration
+8.3 Logging Configuration

-If you set up your cluster to use a shared QuartzDesk web application work directory, as described in the previous chapter, you will need to edit the QuartzDesk web application logging configuration file $WORK_DIR/logback.xml$ and decide where QuartzDesk web application instances running on individual cluster members should log.
+If you set up your cluster to use a shared QuartzDesk Web Application work directory, as described in the previous chapter, you will need to edit the QuartzDesk Web Application logging configuration file $\mathtt{WORK_DIR/logback.xml}$ and decide where QuartzDesk Web Application instances running on individual cluster members should log.
 There are two options: